ryanhpark/Artfinder_Selenium_Practice/README.md

-This is the repository for the NYC Data Science Academy Capstone project created by Lucas Kim, Ryan Park, and Sita Thomas.
+This is the repository for practicing web scraping of <a href = "https://www.artfinder.com" rel="nofollow">Artfinder</a> using Selenium by Lucas Kim, Ryan Park, and Sita Thomas.